- Property code: TORRIN

 A beautiful, clean little café with a good menu.
 Very tasty food and friendly service.
 Would highly recommend.

-In one of the most stunning locations in South Devon with panoramic sea views, Coast@Gara Rock is a great place to visit in all seasons.
-In summer sit on the terrace for light lunches, burgers, cream teas, or an ice cream on the way up from the beach below; and in winter watch the waves crashing from the comfort of the restaurant with its huge floor to ceiling windows.
+In one of the most stunning locations in South Devon with panoramic sea views, you're in for a treat at the newly refurbished Gara Rock Restaurant serving breakfast, lunch, afternoon teas and dinner daily, all year round.
+Chef Lewis' seasonal dishes feature ingredients from local producers and his own kitchen garden.
+Eat al fresco on the terrace overlooking the beach or in winter watch the waves crashing from the comfort of the restaurant with its huge floor to ceiling windows.

 Dinner was amazing.
 Pre book a table and ask for a window view of the bay.
 Lunch was good.
 Staff really lovely.